loveencounterflow/interskiplist/README.md

 The results returned by the `find` methods will always keep the order in which intervals were added to the interval skip list structure (insertion order); this is important for consistent results and for rule application.
-And because insertion order is preserved, we can be confident that for each of the codepoints queried, the 'most applicable' `name` property will always come *last* in the results—provided you ordered interval insertions from the general to the specific.<sup>1</sup>
+Because insertion order is preserved, we can be confident that for each of the codepoints queried, the 'most applicable' `name` property will always come *last* in the results—provided you ordered interval insertions from the general to the specific.<sup>1</sup>

 > 1) For a while I considered to order results primarily by interval size, larger intervals coming first and
 >    single-point intervals coming last (and thereby overriding larger intervals).
 However logical that
 >    looks, interval-size-as-priority clearly breaks down when we move from (contiguous) intervals to
->    (discontinuous) ranges: image a range `x` that includes codepoint `A` as well as, say, an additional
+>    (discontinuous) ranges: imagine a range `x` that includes some codepoint `A` as well as, say, an
->    additional 9 codepoints hundreds or thousands of codpoints away, and a range `y` that includes points
+>    additional additional 9 codepoints hundreds or thousands of positions away.
+Compare that to another
->    `A` and `A+1` as well as 7 other codepoints somewhere else in the codespace.
-Then, when quering for
+>    range `y` that includes points `A` and `A+1` as well as 7 other codepoints somewhere else in the
->    `A`, should `x` win over `y` because it has fewer codepoints (1 as opposed to 2) *locally*?
-Or should
+>    codespace.
+Then, when quering for `A`, should `x` win over `y` because it has fewer codepoints (1 as
->    `y` win because it has fewer codepoints (9 as compared to 10) *globally*?
+>    opposed to 2) *locally*?
+Or should `y` win because it has fewer codepoints (9 as compared to 10)
+>    *globally*?

 Let's look at 'entries'—those are the JS objects we passed in for each interval; upon insertion, they'll be amended with a few essential attributes (an ID, an insertion order index, and the size of the interval):